In an effort to hold myself accountable to my yearly goals, I post the progress made at the end of each month.

 4. Practice the flute for at least an hour a week.

 Flute still broken.
 Broken flute still in car.
-I still suck in regards to this goal.

 5. Complete my fifth novel before the birth of my next child.

 Not complete.
 I’m working hard, though.
 I promise.

 6. Complete my sixth novel.